bf/ofol/README.md

 Goals:

 - [ ] ready for rust development, like an improved version of Lapce
-- - [ ] fix line warp for error messages
+- - [ ] fix line wrap for error messages
 - - [x] refactor IDE components
 - [ ] focus on linux/wayland/gnome, should out of the box w/o needing wayland parameters
 - [ ] UX should feel familiar for someone coming from sublime text editor: